genGit963/RV_JS/3. OOP JS/2. Inheritance and Mixins/2_mixins.md

 - **Event Handling**: Methods to add and remove event listeners can be shared across different classes.
 - **Data Formatting**: Utility functions for formatting dates or numbers can be applied to multiple classes.
 - **Logging**: Centralized logging methods can be easily included in classes that need them.
+- **Middleware Use**: Implemenation of some middleware functionality among classes

 ### Summary